OMI Conference Center

 The Grand Hall at Schloss Arenberg seats up to 100 people and is used as a lecture hall during the medical seminars.
 It is fully air-conditioned and is equipped with digital projection, video, teleconferencing capabilities, as well as a high-speed internet connection.
 It can easily be transformed into a concert hall, theater, or exhibition space.
 This room was thoroughly restored to preserve the antique wooden ceiling with gold leaf embellishments, Renaissance door frames, and an 18th century tiled stove.
 The Faculty Lounge, the Porsche Lounge, a formal dining room (which can be also used as a second lecture hall or breakout room for hands-on training sessions), catering facilities, and a large terrace round out the ensemble on the third floor.

 Offices, a multimedia lab, and a computer library, which provides fellows and faculty with 24-hour access to laptops and internet, are located on the second floor.
 The first floor of the building houses the reception desk, lobby, dining hall, kitchen, and gym.
 The top floor boasts the Armenia Lounge, where fellows and faculty can meet in an informal setting.

 MILTON AND ROSLYN WOLF PARK

-Thanks to the generosity of the late Ambassador Milton A. Wolf, Mr. Gerhard Andlinger, and many board members, the foundation was able to purchase additional acreage surrounding Schloss Arenberg and create a campus setting.
-An extensive network of paths was installed with areas for reflection and recreation.
+Thanks to the generosity of the late Ambassador Milton A. Wolf, Mr. Gerhard Andlinger, and many board members, the foundation was able to purchase additional acreage surrounding Schloss Arenberg to create a campus setting.
+An extensive network of paths was installed, providing areas for reflection and recreation.